raytonc/Director.y/README.md

 **Flow:**

-1. AI analyzes your request
+1. AI generates a planning script to analyze your request
-2. A read-only planning script is generated
+2. Syntax validation with retry (planning script)
-3. An execution script is produced
+3. Planning script executes (read-only)
+4. AI generates an execution script based on the analysis
+5. Syntax validation with retry (execution script)
+6. Safety classification check
-4. **You review and approve all changes**
+7. **You review and approve all changes**
-5. The script executes in the sandbox
+8. The script executes in the sandbox
-6. Results are summarized
+9. Results are summarized

 ---